-Grammy Awards 2023: The main nominees
+Grammy Awards 2023: See the full list of winners and nominees

 - Published

-Adele, Beyoncé and Harry Styles have all been nominated for the 65th annual Grammy Awards.
+Adele, Lizzo and Harry Styles have all won major prizes at the 65th annual Grammy Awards.

-The ceremony, which takes place next February, will reward musicians, songwriters and producers across 91 categories, including five new awards: Songwriter of the year, best alternative performance, best Americana performance, best video game score and best spoken-word poetry album.
+Beyoncé made history by becoming the ceremony's most decorated artist, picking up her 29th, 30th, 31st and 32nd trophies on the night.

-Here's a summary of the nominees in the biggest categories.
+Here's a summary of the winners and nominees in the biggest categories.

 Album of the year